aptos-labs/developer-docs/apps/docusaurus/docs/tools/aptos-cli/use-cli/on-chain/looking-up-account-info.md

 - `modules` - see the Move contracts that are published on this account.
 - `resources` - this is what the default command does with no query specified.

-Here’s an example of what calling with the `modules` query looks like:
+Here’s an example of what calling with the `--query modules` argument looks like:

 ```json
 aptos account list --query modules